Ian Gow: Aftermath

 Evaluations of Gow's political career by obituarists were mixed in tone.
 All commented on his personal charm and his skills in public speaking and political manoeuvre.
 But his obituary in The Times stated, "It could not be said that his resignation in 1985 cut short a brilliant ministerial career".
 A tendency towards political intrigue (for example, trying to covertly undermine Jim Prior's Northern Ireland initiative after 1982) made him enemies.
 Nicholas Budgen commented that Gow's personal devotion to Thatcher may not have been good for Thatcher or her government.

 Gow's widow Jane was appointed a DBE in 1990 and thus became Dame Jane Gow.
 On 4 February 1994, she remarried in West Somerset to Lt-Col. Michael Whiteley, and became known as Dame Jane Whiteley.
 She continues to promote the life and work of her first husband.

 When the Eastbourne by-election for his seat in the House of Commons was won by the Liberal Democrat David Bellotti, the Conservative MP Ann Widdecombe sent a message to voters saying "Bellotti is the innocent beneficiary of murder.
 I suspect that last night as the Liberal Democrats were toasting their success, in its hideouts the IRA were doing the same thing".

-In popular culture

-Gow was portrayed by Paul Brooke in the 2004 BBC production of The Alan Clark Diaries.